-d) Outline This program provides audits for businesses with fleets of more than 100 vehicles.
-Businesses are eligible for a government funded grant of up to 50% of the audit (up to a maximum of NZD 10, 000).
-Monitoring and case study information is collected by EECA. e) Financial resources and budget allocations No information available.
+This programme provides fleet reviews and funding to implement fuel saving initiatives (such as driver training and monitoring and reporting tools) for businesses with fleets consuming more than 500,000 litres per annum.
+Businesses are eligible for a government funded grant of up to 100% of the audit and up to 50% of any implemented fuel saving measures.
+Monitoring and case study information is collected by EECA.

+e) Financial resources and budget allocations

+No information available.

-f) Expected results 0.25 PJ of energy savings in 201/2015.
+0.25 PJ of energy savings in 2015.

-a) Name

-Biodiesel Grants Scheme

-b) Purpose

-The grant assists the production and adoption of an environmentally responsible fuel which reduces greenhouse gas emissions and provides a similar advantage for biodiesel to that currently available to bioethanol.

-c) Applicable sectors

-Biodiesel producers in New Zealand.

-d) Outline Under the scheme, a grant of up to 42.5 cents per litre for biodiesel or biodiesel content of a biodiesel blend is available to biodiesel producers.
-The grant is payable monthly in arrears to producers whose product sales amount to, or are in excess of 10,000 litres, B100 content (100% biodiesel) per month. e) Financial resources and budget allocation NZD 9 million in 2009/10; NZD 12 million in 2010/11; NZD 15 million in 2011/12. f) Expected results In year one (Jul 2009 - Jun 2010) total grants of \$230,000 were made for 542,000 litres of biodiesel.
-In year two (Jul 2010 - Jun 2011) total grants of \$805,000 were made for 1.893 million litres of biodiesel.
-In year three (half year to date - Jul 2011 - Dec 2011) total grants of \$417,000 have been made for 982,000 litres of biodiesel.
-The expectation for the full year is grants to a similar level to those given in year two.
 2.5.
+Energy Pricing

-Energy Pricing New Zealand's energy sector is guided by free market principles.
+New Zealandøs energy sector is guided by free market principles.
 As an independent Crown entity, the Electricity Authority regulates the operation of the electricity market.

-Since New Zealand's pricing is market-based, its effect on energy efficiency improvement programs varies with fluctuating supply and demand for energy.
-Generally, when energy prices increase because of weather conditions (for example a drought decreases hydroelectricity generation, New Zealand's primary source of electricity) or global fuel prices, people are more likely to adopt more energy efficient behaviour.
+Since New Zealand¢ pricing is market-based, its effect on energy efficiency improvement programmes varies with fluctuating supply and demand for energy.
+Generally, when energy prices increase because of weather conditions (for example a drought decreases hydroelectricity generation, New Zealand¢ primary source of electricity) or global fuel prices, people are more likely to adopt more energy efficient behaviour.

 2.6.
-Other Efforts for Energy Efficiency Improvements 2.6.1.
-Cooperation with other Government Organisations MED and EECA work closely with the Ministry of Health, Ministry of Social Development, Ministry for the Environment, Ministry of Transport, Ministry of Agriculture and Forestry, the Department of Building and Housing, Housing New Zealand and Statistics New Zealand.
+Other Efforts for Energy Efficiency Improvements

+2.6.1.
+Cooperation with other Government Organisations

+MBIE and EECA work closely with the Ministry of Health, Ministry of Social Development, Ministry for the Environment, Ministry of Transport, Ministry of Agriculture and Forestry, Housing New Zealand and Statistics New Zealand.
 EECA also works closely with local government and District Health Boards.

-2.6.2.Cooperation with Non-Government Organisations In general, non-government organisations (NGOs) and community energy groups in New Zealand have good knowledge and awareness of energy efficiency improvement programmes implemented by the central government under the NZEECS.
+2.6.2.
+Cooperation with Non-Government Organisations

+In general, non-government organisations (NGOs) and community energy groups in New Zealand have good knowledge and awareness of energy efficiency improvement programmes implemented by the central government under the NZEECS.
 NGOs have established partnerships with central agencies to realise the goals of the NZEECS in certain areas.
-Central government agencies have been providing financial and technical support to local governments in implementing energy efficiency and renewable programs.
+Central government agencies have been providing financial and technical support to local governments in implementing energy efficiency and renewable programmes.
 Local governments are currently focused on energy efficiency improvement efforts to lower or maintain their energy expenditures, while NGOs are focused on the alleviation of fuel poverty and improving health outcomes among lower-income families.
 Through EECA, NGOs/community and energy groups, are implementing the Warm Up New Zealand: Heat Smart Programme and are able to use local networks to assist in reaching more participants.

 2.6.3.
-Cooperation through Bilateral, Regional and Multilateral Schemes The New Zealand government cooperates with other economies and New Zealand agencies on energy efficiency, including: - The Australian Department of Environment, Water, Heritage and the Arts (DEWHA) and Australian State Regulators through the E3 committee to set joint standards and regulatory requirements for appliances and equipment. - APEC and International Energy Agency (IEA) membership and forums. - Energy Regulators Advisory Council (Australia and New Zealand) to align regulations for energy using products such as gas/electrical safety and radio spectrum management. - The Commonwealth Scientific and Industrial Research Organisation (CSIRO, Australia). - Regulators' Forum. - WTO TBT notification.
+Cooperation through Bilateral, Regional and Multilateral Schemes

+The New Zealand government cooperates with other economies and New Zealand agencies on energy efficiency, including:

+- The Australian Department of Resources, Energy and Tourism (DRET) and Australian State Regulators through the E3 committee to set joint standards and regulatory requirements for appliances and equipment. - APEC and International Energy Agency (IEA) membership and forums. - Energy Regulators Advisory Council (Australia and New Zealand) to align regulations for energy using products such as gas/electrical safety and radio spectrum management. - The Commonwealth Scientific and Industrial Research Organisation (CSIRO, Australia). - RegulatorsøForum. - WTO TBT notification.

 2.6.4.
-Other Cooperation/Efforts for Energy Efficiency Improvements Through the Warm Up New Zealand: Heat Smart programme, EECA has contractual agreements with private service providers to safely install insulation and clean heating measures into homes.
-REFERENCES Energy Efficiency and Conservation Act 2000 $\underline{http://www.legislation.govt.nz/act/public/2000/0014/latest/DLM54948.html?search=ts_act_efficiency_resel\&sr=1$ EECA (2009) Legislation, Energy Efficiency and Conservation Authority, Wellington, www.eeca.govt.nz/about-eeca/eecas-role/legislation.
-The New Zealand Energy Strategy 2011 - 2021 http://www.eeca.govt.nz/sites/all/files/nz-energy-strategy-2011.pdf New Zealand Energy Efficiency and Conservation Strategy 2011-2016 http://www.eeca.govt.nz/node/13339 New Zealand Energy Efficiency and Conservation Strategy 2007: Making it Happen http://www.eeca.govt.nz/sites/all/files/nzeecs-07.pdf -(2010a) Vehicle fuel economy labels, Energy Efficiency and Conservation Authority, Wellington, www.eeca.govt.nz/standards-and-ratings/vehicle-fuel-economy-labels. -(2010b) Warm Up New Zealand: Heat Smart, Energy Efficiency and Conservation Authority, Wellington, www.eeca.govt.nz/node/3107. .
+Other Cooperation/Efforts for Energy Efficiency Improvements

+Through the Warm Up New Zealand: Heat Smart programme and with the Warm Up New Zealand: Healthy Homes programme, EECA has, and will have, contractual agreements with private service providers to safely install insulation and clean heating measures into homes.